django-wiki/django-nyt/README.rst

 Community
 ---------

-Please visit #django-wiki on irc.freenode.net as many django-wiki users are also familiar with django-nyt which previously lived inside django-wiki.
+As many django-wiki users are also familiar with Django, please visit the channel #django-wiki on Libera.
+Click here for a web client <https://web.libera.chat/?channel=#django-wiki>`__).

+Otherwise, use the `Discussions <https://github.com/django-wiki/django-nyt/discussions>`__ tab on GitHub.